perisicnikola37/dev-to-rater/README.md

 ## About

-**Dev.to Rater** is a powerful tool that analyzes your post content, such as headings, paragraphs, images, and links, to help enhance the readability and engagement of your content.
-This tool ultimately drives greater audience growth and interaction, making your posts more <ins>impactful</ins> and <ins>engaging</ins>.
+**Dev.to Rater** is a tool that analyzes your post content, such as headings, paragraphs, images, and links, to help enhance the readability and engagement of your content.
+This tool helps you to write posts more <ins>impactful</ins> and <ins>engaging</ins>.

 ## Available calculations